 Every car has a history log which includes owners, repairs, and accidents.
 This information is particularly useful when looking for used cars for sale in order to compare options and find the best deal.
 When shopping at Paul West Used Cars, you can rest assured that all details regarding the car’s history will be available to you.

 Warranty information may come from a few places.
 Car dealerships, for instance, typically offer an introductory limited warranty with all used cars sold.
 Additionally, car manufacturers also include warranties with every car sold.
 It is important to note that used cars may still be enrolled under their manufacturer’s warranty.
 Contact your dealership for more information.

 Ever wondered what those numbers on the gas pump mean?
 They are not just an excuse to charge car owners more.
 Some car models require higher-grade gasoline to function properly.
 Some may even malfunction when filled with the wrong type of gasoline.
 Stay safe and use the gasoline grade recommended by your car’s manual or mechanic.

 6. Maintenance Schedule

 You’ve heard this before: maintenance is key in promoting engine longevity and a safe ride.
 But how often should you schedule maintenance?
 The answer is not as simple as some may claim.
-In general, you should consult your car’s manual or ask a trusted mechanic.
+In general, you should consult your car’s manual or ask a trusted mechanic when it comes to maintenance and repairs like engine tune-up and transmission.
 Different parts need to be inspected/maintained at different times.
 Do not wait for a certain number of miles/months to schedule maintenance for everything in your car as this is simply not realistic.

 7. Tire Pressure Rating